iauhs/iauhs.wang/content/post/2018-03-29-kaggle-meetup.md

 CV score : M1 : 0.98040 (LB pubilc)
           M2 : 0.97937 (CR result)

-Trqin score :
+Train score :
 0.99004
 0.98313

-Look at the gap between train and val score, a large gap is an indication of overfiting when there are changes, check that it change not the score a lot
+Look at the gap between train and val score, a large gap is an indication of overfitting.
+When there are changes, check that it change not the score a lot

 FE :
 try a lot and fail fast